Mark Langston: Baseball career

-In 1990, he pitched the first seven innings for a 2–0 combined no-hitter with Mike Witt.
+On December 1, 1989, Langston signed a five-year, $16 million contract with the California Angels as a free agent, making him the highest-paid player in baseball at the time.
+In his first start with the Angels on April 11, 1990, he pitched the first seven innings for a 2–0 combined no-hitter with Mike Witt.
 Witt, who had pitched a perfect game back in 1984, tossed the final two frames.
 This combined no-hitter remained the last one in Angels history until Ervin Santana pitched a no-hitter on July 27, 2011.

-Langston was the Angels starting pitcher for the 1995 American League West tie-breaker game.
-The Seattle Mariners defeated the California Angels to advance to the first regular American League Division Series.
+Langston was the Angels' starting pitcher for the 1995 American League West tie-breaker game against the Seattle Mariners.
+He earned the loss, allowing five runs (four earned) on eight hits in 6 2/3 innings as the Mariners advanced to the first American League Division Series.

-In the 1998 World Series, Langston's 2–2 pitch to Tino Martinez appeared to be over the plate, but was called ball 3; Langston's next pitch was hit for a grand slam in the seventh inning of Game 1 to give the New York Yankees a 9–5 lead.
-The Yankees went on to sweep the San Diego Padres in four games.
+On January 7, 1998, Langston signed a minor league contract with the San Diego Padres.
+He appeared in 22 games (16 starts) for the Padres in 1998, going 4–6 with a 5.86 ERA.
+In the 1998 World Series, Langston's 2–2 pitch to Tino Martinez appeared to be over the plate, but was called ball three by home plate umpire Rich Garcia; Langston's next pitch was hit for a grand slam in the seventh inning of Game 1 to give the New York Yankees a 9–5 lead.
+The Yankees went on to sweep the Padres in four games.

+After the 1998 season, Langston re-signed with the Padres for the 1999 season, but initially announced his retirement from baseball near the end of Spring Training.
+However, he changed his mind shortly after, and signed a minor league contract with the Cleveland Indians on April 4, 1999.
+He went 1–2 with a 5.25 ERA in 25 games (five starts) with Cleveland.
+On March 20, 2000, Langston officially retired from baseball.

 Noted for his pickoff move to first base, his 91 career pickoffs were, at the time of his retirement, the most in baseball history.
 Langston is one of only eight pitchers in MLB history to pick off three runners in a single game which he accomplished against the Cubs in 1989.
 Today, he has the fourth-most pickoffs in baseball history, behind only Kenny Rogers, Terry Mulholland and Andy Pettitte, all of them also left-handed pitchers.